klang/RosettaCode/README.md

 ## mandelbrot

 First experiment with java.awt.Frame.
-The example shows the progression from the ascii example [submitted](http://rosettacode.org/wiki/Mandelbrot_set#Clojure) an example using one of the coloring functions found on the site. java.awt.Frame is used for the graphics.
+The example shows the progression from the ascii example [submitted](http://rosettacode.org/wiki/Mandelbrot_set#Clojure) to an example using one of the coloring functions found on the site. java.awt.Frame is used for the graphics.